dspace-group/rtbessential2d/README.md

 ## Dependencies

 This work depends on [SOEM](https://github.com/OpenEtherCATsociety/SOEM), a simple open EtherCAT Master Library.
 SOEM on Windows depends on WinPCap or Npcap.
-Note that WinPCap nor Npcap are open source software.
+Note that WinPCap nor Npcap are not open source software.

 ### Windows
 - [WinPCap](https://www.winpcap.org/) or [Npcap](https://npcap.com/)